-You may wish to discuss this with them as there is insurance called TITLE INSURANCE that may be appropriate to take out.
+You may wish to discuss this with them as there is insurance called TITLE INSURANCE that may be appropriate to take out, if you purchase this property.

 I HIGHLY RECOMMEND that you engage the professionals as stated above.
 I also highly recommend that persons keep clear of the areas until further investigations are made, repaired and cleared by the appropriate people.